 Jalen Duren | Center | 6-foot-11, 250 pounds | Freshman

 I have watched Jalen Duren for years.
 I first saw him at a USA Basketball camp in Colorado Springs, Colorado.
 At the time, Duren’s physical tools instantly popped, and they still do.
 However, he has grown physically since then, as he is now 6-foot-11 and a chiseled 250 pounds while sporting an impressive 7-foot-5 wingspan.
 He has also grown as a player and seemingly as a young man.
 In high school, I first questioned his motor and approach, but he has improved in those areas significantly.

 From a skill-set standpoint, Duren's key attributes are certainly his physical tools; he is an absolute brute.
 He will be most effective utilizing his physicality and explosivenss.
 Expect a lot of powerful dunks, blocks and rebounds.
 However, he continues to show flashes of skill as well; he has a good feel as a passer and a soft touch as a mid-range shooter.
 In fact, on one possession during live-play at pro day, he made an incredible move in the mid-post where he jab-stepped into a stepback turnaround jumper.
-Sitting with former NBA player and current scout Dickie Simpkins when Duren made that move, I looked over to Dickie and gave him a look and simply said, “Wow."
+I looked over and gave a staff member a look and simply said, “Wow."
 Duren is currently slotted as the No. 4 prospect on our 2022 NBA Draft Big Board, and after attending that pro day, I can confidently say he’s in a good spot.

 Emoni Bates | Guard/Forward | 6-foot-9, 190 pounds | Freshman